pstoute/ChatGPT-for-Slack/readme.md

 16. (OpenAI) Goto program.OpenAI.com/api and generate an API key.
 17. (glitch) Replace the OpenAI token in the .env file with the one from OpenAPI.
 18. (Slack) Install the app on your workspace
+19. (glitch) Open the terminal
+20. (glitch) paste in "pip3 install -r requirements.txt" to install the requirements.
+21. (glitch) paste in "python3 chatgpt_slack_app.py" to start the program which will activate the app in Slack
-19. (Slack) test your /chatGPT slack command.
+22. (Slack) test your /chatGPT slack command.